Lower Santa Fe & Ichetucknee Rivers & Springs

-The FINAL technical report for the Lower Santa Fe and Ichetucknee rivers and springs MFL is available for download.
+The FINAL technical report for the Lower Santa Fe and Ichetucknee Rivers and Priority Springs MFL is available for download.
 The report file size has been compressed for shorter download times.
 While the resolution should be adequate for online reading, please be aware that the quality of portions such as figures, may be reduced.
 A higher resolution file of the document may be obtained upon request.

 Lower Santa Fe and Ichetucknee Rivers and Springs MFL Report

-The Suwannee River Water Management District (SRWMD) uses river simulation modeling to better understand how our rivers behave and to interpolate water level and flow information at locations distant from long-term gauges.
+The SRWMD uses river simulation modeling to better understand how our rivers behave and to interpolate water level and flow information at locations distant from long-term gauges.